Last updated on May 8, 2026

 What are (Data Build Tool) dbt’s Limitations?

-Recently, Databricks has impressively accelerated their SQL capabilities and evolved the data lakehouse concept, offering a unique opportunity to further unite data teams at an entirely new level.
+Recently, Databricks has impressively accelerated its SQL capabilities and evolved the data lakehouse concept, offering a unique opportunity to further unite data teams at an entirely new level.

 Only a few years ago, it was difficult to imagine a world where an entire data team could use a single platform to query both their data warehouse and data lake. dbt and Databricks have made this an achievable reality.